jngnandan/new-beginnings/cmbw93mgl000102jshuyufbr4.md

 After many circles of monthly bill payments, I got to deal with the cash flow, something I wasn’t used to before.
 I have a hope that I could settle and my parents and relatives are little proud of me etc.

-After trying many different jobs, I realized I can reduce my work, still I don’t feel satisfied.
+After trying many different jobs, I realized I can reduce my work so much, but yet still I don’t feel satisfied.

 ### **Different Job Experiences:**